Neel-29/Blood-Management-System-DBMS/Readme.txt

 Donor Credential
 Username: dns@gmail.com
 Password: Test@123
-Or Register a new user.
+Or Register a new users .